Sinha5714/pp5-api-ref/README.md

 - [Lucidcharts](https://lucid.app/) has been used in project to design and document data model architecture.
 - [CodeAnyWhere](https://app.codeanywhere.com/) was IDE used for writing code and to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
+- [Heroku](https://heroku.com) - Cloud platform.
+Justification: I used this was used to deploy the project into live environment
+- [Django REST Framework](https://www.django-rest-framework.org/) - API toolkit.
+Justification: I used this to build the back-end API
+- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) - API Module.
+Justification: I used this for user authentication
+- [Psycopg2](https://www.psycopg.org/docs/) - PostgreSQL database adaptor.
+Justification: This was used as a PostgreSQL database adapter for Python
+- [ElephantSQL](https://www.elephantsql.com/) - Database hosting service – Justification: This was used as the deployed project on Heroku uses an ElephantSQL database

 ### All libraries for deployment in Heroku